terraware/terraware-web/README.md

-yarn server:reset   # start server and reset database state yarn start:dev      # start the frontend yarn playwright:run # run the tests on the command line and generate a report yarn docker:stop    # don't forget to stop the server when you're done
+yarn server:reset   # start server and reset database state yarn start:dev      # start the frontend yarn playwright:run # run the tests on the command line and generate a report yarn playwright:run --debug # run the tests on the command line and generate a report in debug mode yarn docker:stop    # don't forget to stop the server when you're done
 ```